hneemann/Digital/README.md

 D flip-flops or JK flip-flops, including the generation of the state transition table.
 Note, however, that a flip-flop build of NOR gates is not recognized as such.
-The analysis of sequential circuits only works with purely combinatorial logic combined with the build-in D or JK flop-flops.
+The analysis of sequential circuits only works with purely combinatorial logic combined with the build-in D or JK flip-flops.

 ## How do I get set up? ##